Table of contents

 The answer is most certainly yes.

 Supplying your blankets and towels will make a big difference in helping to settle your dog down.
-This is because it will be familiar smells from home and comfort your dog.
+The familiar smells from home will comfort your dog.

 When you decide to consider your dog, whether a pet sitter or home boarder, it is vital to remember that they will get booked up early for busy periods like school holidays, Christmas, etc.